pankajackson/ES2OS/README.md

 ## Features

 - Fetches data views from Kibana and generates a report file with migration statuses.
-- Supports automatic setup for dependencies like Logstash and required plugins.
+- Supports automatic setup of dependencies such as Logstash and required plugins.
-- Migration report with detailed status tracking.
+- Generates a migration report with detailed status tracking.
-- Cleanup option to remove generated configuration files after migration.
+- Includes an option to clean up and remove generated configuration files after migration.
+- Monitors Logstash heap usage during the migration process.

 ## Requirements